apify/actor-whitepaper/README.md

 ## Development

-TODO: Write a high-level overview how to build new actors.
+TODO (@jancurn): Write a high-level overview how to build new actors.
 Provide links how to build directly on Apify+screenshots.

 ### Local development